 Teachable has a wide variety of schools—some of them are small schools based around a niche hobby or small audience.
 But we also have schools that make $1M+ a year, and these are often managed by teams of people with very specialized roles.
-Us not having a concept of permissions or roles was hurting our business.
+Our platform not having a concept of user permission differentiation was hurting our business.

 How do we measure the impact of this feature?

 Dollar value of upgrades to our Business plan attributed to custom user roles (through feature gate)